 Patrick Frazee found guilty of first-degree murder in death of his fiancée

 A jury in Colorado on Monday found Patrick Frazee guilty of first-degree murder in the death of his fiancée, Kelsey Berreth.
-The jury of six men and six women deliberated for 3 1/2 hours on Monday.
-Frazee faces life in prison.
+The jury of six men and six women deliberated for 3½ hours on Monday.
+Frazee was sentenced to life in prison without the possibility of parole.

 A fellow prisoner became a surprise witness when he testified that he received 16 notes from Frazee with instructions to use his prison gang connections to have several of the witnesses testifying against him killed, including Berreth's mother.
 The list also included the prosecution's star witness and Frazee's secret girlfriend, Idaho nurse Krystal Lee.